 As at each reporting date, management makes an estimate of the bad and doubtful trade receivables and records a loss for impairment against the receivables for amounts determined.
 Though there is a concentration of credit risk with respect to top customers of the Group, management doesn't consider the risk arising from this concentration to be significant considering the credit worthiness of customers.
-The impairment loss is based solely on an estimate made by management with respect to the recoverability of past due trade receivable. (see note 12)
+The impairment loss is based solely on an estimate made by management with respect to the recoverability of past due trade receivable. (see Note 12)

-- 4. There are no new and revised standards those are effective for annual period beginning on or after 1 January 2015, which has any material impact on the Company. - 5.
-STANDARDS, AMENDMENTS AND INTERPRETATIONS TO EXISTING STANDARDS THAT ARE NOT YET EFFECTIVE AND HAVE NOT BEEN ADOPTED BY THE GROUP
+4. New and revised standards those are effective for annual period beginning on or after 1 January 2016, which has any impact on the Company.